tunruh01/opus19.translations/README.md

 ![Eald'Narche](http://www.square-enix-shop.com/jp/ff-tcg/card/cimg/large/opus19/19-071C.png)
 Eald'Narche
 Descendent of the Zilart
-When Eald'narche eneters the field, yo may discard a card, when do do, choose one forward, break it.
+When Eald'narche enters the field, yo may discard a card, when do do, choose one forward, break it.

 ![Kain](http://www.square-enix-shop.com/jp/ff-tcg/card/cimg/large/opus19/19-073C.png)